lyraxvincent/lyraxvincent.github.io/content/about.md

-Hi!
+<h1>Hi! 👋</h1>
+Welcome to my online portfolio and blog.

 I'm Vincent, a data scientist/ machine learning engineer passionate about using my data analytics knowledge in python programming for good(ethical AI) to solve data related problems.

-Here's a little more professional detail about me:
+Here's a little more about me:

 ## **Technologies**
 My tech stack includes but is not limited to: